Outdoor dining guide

 1247 N. Water St., (414) 221-9999

-With outdoor seating on Knapp Street, it's a great spot to dine on some of the city's best burgers ("Food Wars" approved, no less!) while watching the Park East neighborhood develop.
-Two giant chairs are also featured for your enjoyment.
+With outdoor seating on Knapp Street, Bombers is a great spot to dine on some of the city's best burgers ("Food Wars" approved, no less!) while watching the Park East neighborhood develop.
+Two giant chairs are also featured in case Paul Bunyan comes along.

 Ann's Italian Restaurant